spolanski/CoFEA/SoftwareSetup/Calculix_Compilation/README.md

 cd SPOOLES.2.2
 ```

-Then  uncomment 14 line comment line 15 in Make.inc file with your text editor.
+Then uncomment 14 line, comment line 15 in Make.inc file with your text editor.
 It can be done by:

 ```example
 gedit Make.inc